redbadger/crux/docs/src/part-2/capabilities.md

 We covered effects and commands in detail, and hinted throughout at capabilities — the developer-friendly APIs you actually use when writing core code.
 Time to look at them directly, both using them and building our own.

 In practice, apps need a fairly limited number of capabilities — typically around seven, almost certainly fewer than ten.
-The weather app uses six: Render, KeyValue, Http, Time, Location, and Secret.
-Capabilities are highly reusable, and if you build one you think others would benefit from, the Crux team would love to hear about it.
+The weather app uses six: Render, KeyValue, Http, Location, Secret, and Time.
+Capabilities are reusable across apps — if you build one that others would benefit from, the Crux team would like to hear about it.

 ## Using a capability